 Formerly known as the bat cave because of the residence of bats, the cave was chosen as the operating place of the naval headquarters during the American war, from 1964 to 1968, so it was then called the Navy.

-Nowadays, you can still see some historical features such as the water tank, activity room, meeting room serving soldiers’ daily life.
+Nowadays, you can still see historical features such as the water tank, activity room, and meeting room serving soldiers’ daily lives.

 Trung Trang cave has a length of about 300m through the mountain with thousands of stalactites in various shapes, offering geological values with a typical cave ecosystem.

 In addition to its beauty of natural stalactites, Trung Trang cave has its ecosystem in the mysterious darkness.
-The cave is home to many species of creatures such as reptiles, insects, birds, and bats.
+The cave is home to many creatures such as reptiles, insects, birds, and bats.

 Combined day trip